SPECIAL REPORT-The man behind Trump World's myth of rigged voting machines | Law-Order

 “We all came to the assessment very quickly: It did not say what Lindell said it said,” Merritt said.
 “We realized the PCAP stuff was horseshit.”
 When the symposium opened on Aug.
 10, more cyber experts arrived to assess the data Lindell had promised to release.
 One of them was Robert Graham, a cybersecurity consultant and popular blogger on cyber issues.
 He said he analyzed the material and concluded it was “bunk” and “the product of a deranged imagination.”

-Zeidman, the computer forensics specialist, said he came to the symposium as a conservative Trump supporter who was intrigued by Lindell's claims.
-He said he and every other expert who attended, including some he described as "world class," came away disappointed: "I can tell you, unanimously, everybody there concluded that it was bogus."
-Lindell now says the material he provided was not the packet captures he'd promised at all, and that's why the experts couldn't make sense of it.
+Zeidman, the computer forensics specialist, said he came to the symposium as a conservative Trump supporter who was intrigued by Lindell’s claims.
+He said he and every other expert who attended, including some he described as “world class,” came away disappointed: “I can tell you, unanimously, everybody there concluded that it was bogus.”
+Lindell now says the material he provided was not the packet captures he’d promised at all, and that’s why the experts couldn’t make sense of it.
 He gave several reasons for holding back the data, including that he was assaulted by unnamed assailants on the second night of the symposium.
-Lindell has sometimes said his attackers had a gun, and other times said they had a yellow device that they pressed painfully into his ribs.
-Additionally, he said, his security team advised him that the U.S. government would put a "poison pill" in the data to undermine its credibility.
+Lindell said his attackers pressed a yellow device painfully into his ribs.
+Additionally, he said, his security team advised him that the U.S. government would put a “poison pill” in the data to undermine its credibility.

 A RACCOON AND A UNICORN It would be nearly a year after the cyber conference before Lindell would publicly name an expert who claimed to have authenticated the data he bought from Montgomery.
 The only person Reuters could identify who says he has examined and vouched for the material is Jeff O’Donnell, a Florida computer engineer.
 O’Donnell has promoted rigged-election theories on the internet, writing as “The Lone Raccoon.”